 Type I secretion (T1S) by Xylella fastidiosa (Xf) is required for multidrug efflux, a pump critical for survival of Xf in grapevines.
 In Xf, T1S depends on a very limited number of genes, possibly making this system more vulnerable to inhibition by small molecule treatments than T1S found in most bacterial pathogens, which typically carry redundant T1S systems.
 Xf single gene mutations in the T1S system are much more sensitive to the surfactant Silwet L-77 than wild type Xf.
 High throughput screening assays of Xf cell viability were developed using fluorescence and optical density measurements both with and without 200 ppm Silwet L-77.
 GFP-marked Xf strain Temecula1 was used to screen two Prestwick combinatorial small molecule libraries (phytochemical and FDA approved drugs; 1600 chemicals in total) for Xf cell growth inhibition.
-Significant (>50%) inhibition of Temecula1 growth was observed in presence of 50 μ M of 215 different chemicals, 6 of which exhibited even higher (24% - 40%) stronger inhibition in the presence of Silwet L-77, indicating these 6 chemicals possibly target T1S efflux.
-Over a dozen natural antibiotics and phytochemicals were identified as strongly inhibitory (>80%) at 50 μ M, including the phytoalexin gossypol and the alkaloids remerine and olivicine.
-A dose-dependent effect of selected chemicals and sap and crude extracts from PD resistant grapevines on Xf cell viability and T1S efflux is underway.
-This study is expected to result in the identification of small molecules that are synergistic with natural plant resistant compounds that could be developed into an effective chemical treatment of PD.
+Significant (>50%) inhibition of Temecula1 growth was observed in presence of 50 $\mu$ M of 215 different chemicals, 6 of which exhibited even higher (24% - 40%) stronger inhibition in the presence of Silwet L-77, indicating these 6 chemicals possibly target T1S efflux.
+One hundred and twenty one chemicals inhibited growth by >90% @ 50 $\mu$ M; while forty six chemicals reduced growth >100%, indicating Xf cell lysis.
+Seven chemicals, including four phytochemicals, reproducibly lysed Xf at 25 $\mu$ M levels.
+One chemical was identified that may be synergistic with native plant defense responses.